History of Deportivo de A Coruña: 2005/2006: Caparrós and the 'Transition Year'

 Now there was another bomb burst.
 Disappointed about this result, Caparrós said on local radio: "I don't know if I have the drive to lead a new project at Deportivo."
 A phrase that has been understood as his desire for leaving the club.
 But on the next day he changed his declarations.
 The Sevillan coach assured that he still has “the illusion to direct the club" and also mentioned that he sees himself “directing Deportivo during the pre-season".
 Osasuna, who knew that their coach Javier Aguirre was going to Atlético de Madrid, openly flirted with the coach, but at a press conference president Lendoiro warned them to stay away.

 It looked like the season was already over, but the team still had to defend their lead (reduced to one point) over Villarreal for Spain's Intertoto spot at Alavés, who themselves desperately needed to win to avoid relegation.
 So it became another interesting night.
 But after an hour, Deportivo were in trouble because Villarreal we’re leading 2–0 at home against Racing de Santander meaning that the Galicians needed to win their match.
-That task became impossible when with twelve minutes remaining, Alavés’ striker Bodipo scored his second goal against Depor that season and at that moment kept his side in the Primera División (1-0).
+That task became impossible when with twelve minutes remaining, Alavés’ striker Bodipo scored his second goal against Depor that season and at that moment kept his side in the Primera División (1–0).
 After it, Deportivo were powerless and knew that the season were over.
 But Alavés too ended with a deception, when Espanyol saved themselves in injury-time against Real Sociedad and Alavés still were relegated.

 The season had been a long and suffering one, when on 14 May 2006 it was over.
 Like in 1994, Deportivo finished disappointingly.
 But compared to twelve years before, when a last-minute penalty-miss of Djukic made Deportivo losing the Liga title but still sharing first place, the future now looked more difficult.
 It's debatable whether the season was a success or a failure.
 Probably it was something between.
 On the bright side: Deportivo had equalled the year before but with less qualities.
 Away from home the team achieved marvellous results.
 A handful of younger players had entered the team.
-A player liked Pedro Munitis was excellent and so was Duscher, who didn't seem to count anymore one year before.
+A player liked Pedro Munitis was excellent and so was Duscher, who did not seem to count anymore one year before.
 A positive surprise also was Juanma; he started twenty-two Liga matches and even scored four goals.

 Andrés Guardado played for Deportivo between 2007 and 2012.

 2006 onwards: Deterioration and relegation

 During the second half of the decade the squad weakened and Deportivo became a mid-table team.
 In 2011 Deportivo was relegated to the second division, just to immediately obtain promotion in 2012.
 However, on the last matchday of the 2012-13 the club was once again relegated.

 In December 2012 it was announced Deportivo was about to declare state of insolvency.
-In December 2013 Lendoiro announced he wouldn't seek reelection thus ending an uninterrupted 25-year reign.
+In December 2013 Lendoiro announced he would not seek reelection thus ending an uninterrupted 25-year reign.
 In 2014 Deportivo earned promotion on the 41st matchday.